rpoisel/hugoplate/embedded-focus-site/content/english/_index.md

     link: "/contact"

 features:
-  - title: "Are these your daily struggles?"
+  - title: "Do these challenges sound familiar?"
     image: "/images/challenges.jpg"
     content: ""
     icon: fa-road-barrier
     padding: 8
     bulletpoints:
+      - "“There are parts of the code that are so fragile, we don’t dare to touch them.”"
+      - "“Our variants and dependencies constantly cause problems.
+It feels like we’re fixing more issues than we are developing.”"
       - "“I have no idea where we are in the development process.
 This leads to misunderstandings and shows that we urgently need more structure and clarity.”"
-      - "“There are parts of the code that are so fragile, we don’t dare to touch them.”"
       - "“Our outdated processes are frustrating the best people.
 If we don’t modernize, we’ll lose know-how and innovation power.”"
-      - "“Our variants and dependencies constantly cause problems.
-It feels like we’re fixing more issues than we are developing.”"
       - "“It takes too long to fix errors or security problems, and it’s damaging our reputation.”"
       - "“Reproducing errors takes forever because everyone is working with slightly different setups.”"
     button: